-Integrated risk management (IRM) is a strategic and collaborative way for organizations to manage risk across their entire group.
-With IRM, the risk management team works together with all business segment leaders to share and visualize data around risk, determine the organization’s true appetite for risk, ensure compliance, and communicate the risk and risk mitigation strategies to the C-Suite.
-This strategy accepts risk as a part of doing business, and pulls it into a company’s culture so that the organization manages risk as a part of both daily operations and long-term strategy.
 The result is a company-wide understanding of risk and risk mitigation that positions them to be better prepared for handling risk and builds up proactive defenses through advanced scenario planning.
 This guide outlines the essential elements of IRM and why it’s important, key approaches to be mindful of, and what to look for when determining which integrated risk management software solution is right for your organization.

 What Is Integrated Risk Management (IRM)?

-Integrated risk management is an organization-wide approach to addressing risk that involves input from all teams and centers risk as a fundamental part of business strategy.
-Gartner defines it as a ”set of practices and processes supported by a risk-aware culture and enabling technologies that improves decision making and performance through an integrated view of how well an organization manages its unique set of risks.”
-Any business activity carries inherent risk, so IRM folds risk assessments and mitigation strategies into all aspects of the company.
-IRM ties together three risk management program areas — technology/cyber risk, operational risk, and enterprise/strategic risk.
 An integrated risk management framework involves stakeholders within and outside the organization, requires vocal and consistent support from senior management, and relies on good communication between teams in order to be successful.
-The result is a comprehensive view of an organization’s risk positions — from strategy to execution.
-IRM also enables a “risk-first” mindset that creates a more agile, forward-thinking, risk-aware culture — outpacing the outdated compliance-driven approach to risk management.
+The result is a comprehensive view of an organization’s risk positions and risk profile — from strategy to execution.
+IRM also encourages a “risk-first” mindset, which creates a more agile, forward-thinking, risk-aware culture — outpacing the outdated compliance-driven approach to risk management.

-Why Is Integrated Risk Management Important?
+Why Is Integrated Risk Management (IRM) Important?

 “No matter the size, industry, or location, every business looks to achieve four IRM objectives — better performance, stronger resilience, greater assurance, and cost-effective compliance.” - John Wheeler, Sr Advisor, Risk & Technology, AuditBoard”

-1: Good Data
+1: Better Data

 2: Disaster Preparedness and Resilience